anybox/anybox.pg.odoo/README.rst

 ==============

-This tool basically manages versionned snapshots of the current database, mimicking the common workflow of VCS tools such as init, commit, revert.
+This tool basically manages versionned snapshots of the current database, mimicking the common workflow of VCS tools such as init, commit, revert, log, etc.
 It was first created to snapshot Odoo databases but may be easily modified to be agnostic.

 Install
 -------

+This tool works on Python 2.7 and Python 3.
 Install as any normal Python distribution, in a virtualenv, buildout or system-wide.
 The only current dependency is `psycopg2
 <https://pypi.python.org/pypi/psycopg2/>`_ >= 2.5.